romanzubenko/agent-leaderboard/README.md

 AI Agent benchmark is designed to measure performance of various LLM backed autonomous agents on common tasks such as infromation retrieval, file manipulation etc.

+## Methodology:
+Each agent + LLM pair are given 5 runs for each task.
+Each task has a prompt, max number of steps to prevent running forever.
+Each run is timed, number of steps used to achieve the task is recorded.
+If max number of steps is reached, the run is considered a failure.

+## Scoring
+- 1 point for each successful run
+- 0 points for each run that failed due to max number of steps reached
+- 0 points for each run that failed due to error
+- 0 points for each run that failed due to incorrect output

 # Tasks

 ## File Manipulation